sanchayd/ethereum_contracts/Voting-Process.md

 vote function: Enables journalists to vote for a headline on a specific date. determineWinningHeadline function: Determines the winning headline for a specific date based on the vote counts. getWinningHeadline function: Retrieves the winning headline for a specific date.

+The contract ensures that journalists can only vote once per date and validates the headline index before allowing a vote.
+The `VoteCast` event is emitted whenever a vote is cast, providing transparency and auditability.

+The `determineWinningHeadline` function is called externally once to determine the winning headline index for a specific date.
+It iterates over the headlines, finds the one with the highest vote count, and stores the winning index in the `winningHeadlines` mapping.
+This function is separate from the `getWinningHeadline` function to optimize gas costs and allow for flexibility in determining the winning headline.

 ## Ganache Testing
 The VotingContract can be tested locally using Ganache, a personal Ethereum blockchain for development and testing purposes.
 Follow these steps to set up and test the contract: